Riverscapes/pyBRAT/docs/Download/ComputerSetup.md

 weight: 2
 ---
 ## Python Prerequisites
-In order to use the [Beaver Restoration Assessment Tool (BRAT) Toolbox v 3](https://github.com/Riverscapes/pyBRAT/releases/latest), your computer needs to have ArcGIS version 10.1 or later with the Spatial Analyst Extension as well as the scikit-fuzzy python module.
+In order to use the [Beaver Restoration Assessment Tool (BRAT) Toolbox v 3](https://github.com/Riverscapes/pyBRAT/releases/latest), your computer needs to have ArcGIS version 10.4 or later with the Spatial Analyst Extension as well as the scikit-fuzzy python module.
 Don't panic, even if you've never used a command line, you can follow these instructions.
-All this does is show you how to install a few dependencies (NumPy_mkl and scikit-fuzzy) that BRAT uses.
-The video below provides detailed instructions on installing the scikit-fuzzy python module.
+The video will show you how to install a few dependencies ( [NumPy_mkl](https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy) and  [scikit-fuzzy](https://pypi.python.org/pypi/scikit-fuzzy)) that BRAT uses.
+The video below provides detailed instructions on installing the [scikit-fuzzy](https://pypi.python.org/pypi/scikit-fuzzy) python module.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6-Je5jtH-j8" frameborder="0" allowfullscreen></iframe>